statamic/docs/content/collections/extending-docs/tags.md

 ### Tag Pairs

 When using your tag in a pair, you can return an array (or Collection) to be used as the new context.
 Its variables will be available between your tags.
-The context _outside_ of your tag pair will **not** be available inside the tag pair.

 ``` php
 public function method() {